 Cheap personal car loans

-Personal loan rates have risen slightly in recent months, but they're actually still quite low.
-They're one of the cheapest ways to buy a car, so if you know what you're doing, go straight to our Loans Eligibility Calculator to find which lenders are most likely to accept you.
-But if you need more help, our guide has full info on how personal car loans work, whether other car finance could work out better and the best-buy loans.
+Personal loans are one of the cheapest ways to buy a car – and that's even considering that their rates have doubled in the past two years.
+So if you know what you're doing, you can go straight to our Loans Eligibility Calculator to find the lenders that are most likely to accept you.
+Or, if you need more help, our full guide will show you how personal car loans work, whether other car finance would work better, and the best-buy loans.

 What is a personal loan?

-Once you're accepted for a loan, the cash is usually deposited into your nominated bank account, so you're then able to transfer the money over to the dealer to pay for your car.
+Once you're accepted for a personal loan to buy a car, the cash is usually deposited into your nominated bank account, so you're then able to transfer the money over to the dealer to pay for your vehicle.
 You can drive away that day as the new owner of that car.

 Pay just a penny with a credit card to get greater protection